steffanlloyd/spade-forestscanner/jetson-setup/README.md

 # Jetson Setup

-This is a guide on how to enable all the functionality of the Jetson from a fresh flash
+This is a guide on how to enable all the functionality of the Jetson from a fresh flash.
+If you just received the drone, it is already set up likely!
+Only follow this guide if you need to re-flash the drone.

 ## Flashing the Jetson